 Charter School Renewal Guidance

-As this evidence already has been collected by the ICSB, the primary purpose of the Renewal Application is: (1) To present any important new or supplemental information pertaining to the three categories of the Accountability System, to enable a more comprehensive assessment of school performance; and (2) To articulate a school’s strategies and capacities for sustaining success and continuing to improve over the next charter term.
+As evidence of the school's performance has already been collected by ICSB, the primary purpose of the Renewal Application is to allow the school: (1) to present any important new or supplemental information pertaining to the three categories of the Accountability System, to enable a more comprehensive assessment of school performance; and (2) to articulate a school’s strategies and capacities for sustaining success and continuing to improve over the next charter term.

 Nonrenewal Appeal Process

-If the Organizer wishes to appeal a nonrenewal decision, the Organizer must indicate its intention in writing within fifteen (15) business days of the ICSB action.
-If an appeal is received within fifteen (15) business days of the ICSB nonrenewal decision, an informal hearing will be held by the ICSB within twenty-five (25) business days, but no sooner than five (5) business days, from the receipt of the petition to appeal the nonrenewal.
+If the ICSB votes not to renew a charter, the organizer of the school may appeal the decision.
+The Organizer must indicate its intention in writing within fifteen (15) business days of the ICSB action.
+If an appeal is received within fifteen (15) business days of the nonrenewal decision, an informal hearing will be held by ICSB within twenty-five (25) business days, but no sooner than five (5) business days, from the receipt of the petition to appeal the nonrenewal.
 ICSB staff will arrange for space and staffing, including the appointment of an independent hearing officer (“IHO”).
 During the hearing, ICSB staff will present the reasons and evidence supporting nonrenewal.
 The Organizer, in turn, may (1) present evidence; (2) have an attorney present; (3) present witnesses to testify in opposition of the reasons given for revocation; and/or (4) provide a proposed corrective action plan.
-The IHO will consider all evidence presented and then make a recommendation to the ICSB in a formal public meeting.
-The ICSB’s vote on the IHO’s recommendation is considered the “final decision” regarding the nonrenewal.
+The IHO will consider all evidence presented and then make a recommendation to ICSB in a formal public meeting.
+ICSB’s vote on the IHO’s recommendation is considered the “final decision” regarding the nonrenewal.